michaeljaneway/Hangman_Racing_Game/README.md

 # Racing Hangman

 This small game was created as a final project for ICS 3UI, in which students had to build a single file graphical hangman clone from scratch using only John Zelle's graphics library.
+Must be run with PyScripter to work without error.

 ![Image 1](/readme-files/image1.png)